lazikos94/random-stuff/README.md

 There is a map element in some files.
 [OpenSteetMap](https://www.openstreetmap.org/) is used for displaying the map,

-A [Reactjs](https://reactjs.org) project was added.At the moment its just for testing.
+A [Reactjs](https://reactjs.org) project was added.
+At the moment its just for testing.

 Everything is run on a [node.js](https://nodejs.org/en/) + [express](https://expressjs.com/) server